Kacey2k/tf2-Sandbox-Game/README.md

 # Current Issues
 - Muzzle Flashes placed where they may not make most sense for some entities due to code inheritance.
+- Buildings Do Not have max Health when upgraded, a check for if it has been damaged before upgrading will be added in the future.

 # TODO LIST
 [MAJOR Changes]